numericalEFT/MCIntegration.jl/README.md

 The high-level simplicity and flexibility of Julia combined with the performance capabilities of C/C++-like compiled languages make it a fantastic choice for implementing Monte Carlo methods.
 Monte Carlo methods, which require extensive computations, can greatly benefit from Julia's just-in-time (JIT) compilation that allows MCIntegration.jl to perform calculations at a near-C/C++ efficiency.
 Moreover, the intuitive high-level syntax of Julia allows users to define their integrands effortlessly, adding to the customizability and user-friendliness of MCIntegration.jl.

-## Features and Benefits
-- **Monte Carlo Integration:** Estimate the value of complex integrals using Monte Carlo methods, a class of algorithms suitable for high-dimensional integrals.
-- **Variable Handling:** The package offers unique handling of symmetric and asymmetric variables with an efficient 'variable pool' concept, enabling optimization of computations.
-- **Selection of Algorithms:** Choose between three Monte Carlo integration solvers - `Vegas`, `VegasMC`, and `MCMC`, each tailored for different types of integral evaluations.
-- **Parallelization:** Accelerate your computations using multi-threading and MPI capabilities for parallel computing.

 ## Installation
 To install MCIntegration.jl, use Julia's package manager.
 Open the Julia REPL, type `]` to enter the package mode, and then:
 ```